inkanfung/LoanCalculator/KanOnerioSolution/README.md

     This will allow to use real-world data in your calculations.

     The Federal Reserve Economic Data (FRED) is a vast database of economic data provided by the Federal Reserve Bank of St. Louis.

     It contains data on interest rates, exchange rates, GDP, inflation, and much more...

     FRED API = https://api.stlouisfed.org/fred/series/observations?series_id=FEDFUNDS&api_key=YOUR_API_KEY&file_type=json

-    Once fetched the data, advised to parse the JSON response and store the base interest rates in a NavigableMap FRED API has rate limits cache the results to avoid hitting those limits frequently.
+    Once fetched the data, advised to parse the JSON response and store the base interest rates in a NavigableMap.

+    FRED API has rate limits cache the results to avoid hitting those limits frequently.

     Additionally, you should handle errors and edge cases, such as missing data or API downtimes.

     By using the FRED API, you can make your loan interest calculator more accurate and up-to-date with real-world data.

     Example Implementation:

     public NavigableMap<LocalDate, BigDecimal> fetchBaseInterestRates(String seriesId, String apiKey) {

     // Build the URL for the FRED API request

     String urlString = String.format("https://api.stlouisfed.org/fred/series/observations?series_id=%s&api_key=%s&file_type=json", seriesId, apiKey);

-    // Use the Apache HttpClient to send a GET request to the FRED API HttpClient httpClient = HttpClientBuilder.create().build();
+    // Use the Apache HttpClient to send a GET request to the FRED API

+    HttpClient httpClient = HttpClientBuilder.create().build();
     HttpGet httpGet = new HttpGet(urlString);
     HttpResponse httpResponse;